Anatomy of a review comment

 ```

-Same pattern also appears at src/api/reset.ts:91 — worth fixing together.
+Same pattern also appears at `src/api/reset.ts:91` — worth fixing together.

 The pieces are:

-- **Evidence.** Prose explaining why this is an issue, citing variable names and language semantics where it helps.
+severity · category. - Evidence.
+Prose explaining why this is an issue, citing variable names and language semantics where it helps.

-- **Suggestion block (optional).** A fenced ` ```suggestion` block.
+```suggestionblock.
 Azure DevOps renders it as a one-click "Apply change" button.
-ADO Pilot only emits a suggestion when the fix is short, uses imports that already exist in the file, and Pass 2 is confident the change compiles.
+ADO Pilot only emits a suggestion when the fix is short, uses imports that already exist in the file, and the reviewer is confident the change compiles. - Related locations (optional).
+A short note pointing at up to three other places the same pattern appears.

-There is no `<sub>` footer on inline comments — the finding is the comment, and the tracking comment already carries the deep link.
+There is no <sub> footer on inline comments — the finding is the comment, and the tracking comment already carries the deep link.

-## Verdict and merge
+Verdict and merge

 | Verdict | Glyph | Meaning | Can you merge? |

-| PASS | green check | No issues found. | Yes. |
+| PASS | green check | No blockers or warnings (may include suggestions). | Yes. |

-| ADVISORY | warning | Warnings or suggestions only, no blockers. | Yes, but read the findings first. |
+| ADVISORY | warning | At least one warning, no blockers. | Yes, but read the findings first. |

-| FAIL | red x | At least one blocker. | Only if `ai-pr-review` is not a required branch policy. |
+| FAIL | red x | At least one blocker. | Only if ai-pr-review is not a required branch policy. |

 For the rules that map findings to verdicts, see Severities and categories.